cxl-micron-reskit/famfs/markdown/getting-started.md

 # Preparing to run famfs

-In order to run famfs you need either a pmem device (e.g. /dev/pmem0) or a devdax device (e.g. /dev/dax0.0).
+In order to run famfs you need or a devdax device (e.g. /dev/dax0.0).
 To run in a shared mode, you need more than one system that shares a memory device.

-As of early 2024, the following types of memory devices can host famfs:

-- ```/dev/dax``` devices in "devdax" mode
-- ```/dev/pmem``` devices in "fsdax" mode

-Note that pmem support may soon be dropped to reduce complexity.
-Pmem devices can be put in devdax mode so they will still be usable.
+‼️Note: in April 2024 support for ```/dev/pmem``` devices was deprecated, and the default device was changed to ```/dev/dax0.0```.
+If you are using the v1 kernel patch set you can still override and use a pmem device, but the famfs v2 patch set will remove pmem support.
+If you are using pmem devices, they can be converted to devdax mode via ```ndctl```.

 Gory details for setting up virtual machines and virtual dax and pmem devices are in the [Configuring Virtual Machines for famfs](vm-configuration.md) documentation.